-Form G-39 may be electronically filed (e-filed) with the Department of Taxation.
-For more information, go to our website at www.state.hi.us/tax and select "Electronic Business Information: Internet & Electronic Filing."
+Forms G-39, G-45, and G-49 may be electronically filed (e-filed) with the Department of Taxation.
+For more information, go to www.ehawaiigov.org/efile.

 Penalties and Interest

 If you have a balance due and the returns and payments are not filed on time, a penalty will be assessed.
 A penalty of 5% per month, or part of a month, up to a maximum of 25% of the tax due, will be assessed for failure to file and pay a return on time.